 First, make sure a power source is nearby.
 If not, an electrician will have to add an outlet.
 They should install it right below or above the mount.
-Electricians charge roughly $193 to install an outlet.
+Electricians charge roughly $148 to $200 to install an outlet.

-On the other hand, if you use a raceway, you can skip this step altogether.
+On the other hand, if you use a raceway—a track or casing that hides cords—you can skip this step altogether.

 Attach Mounting Brackets to TV

 Your mount should have pieces that attach to the TV.
-Follow the mount’s manual and connect such pieces.
+Follow the mount’s manual and connect these pieces.
 Make sure they’re tightly fastened as these metal bars actually hold your TV.